PujitGolchha/gpt-function-calling/README.md

 # Requirements

 To reproduce the experiments you would need API access to Spotify API and Open AI API.
 The API access for Open AI is paid, however, every new user gets a 5-dollar credit.
-More information on how to setup the access key can be found here https://platform.openai.com/docs/quickstart?context=python.
+More information on how to set up the access key can be found here https://platform.openai.com/docs/quickstart?context=python.
 For the API access to Spotify, we refer to this article https://medium.com/@maxtingle/getting-started-with-spotifys-api-spotipy-197c3dc6353b to set up the credentials.
-Once you have ccess to both, you need to set them in the keys.env file in the helpers folder.
-For using the MusicBrainz API and Open Street Maps API responsibly, we also suggest updating the other 4 variables in the same file.
+Once you have access to both, you need to set them in the keys.env file in the helpers folder.
+To use the MusicBrainz API and Open Street Maps API responsibly, we also suggest updating the other 4 variables in the same file.

 Finally, we also suggest adding the path of the locally cloned repository to your PYTHONPATH environment variable so that the helpers package can be loaded anywhere.
 Otherwise, you would need to copy and paste the helpers folders into the Python_Notebooks to load helpers without any issues and run the experiments.